chanchan098/Docs/main-tech/vue3/vue3.md

 ## Deep Watchers

-When you call `watch()` directly on a reactive object, it will implicitly create *a deep watcher* - the callback will be triggered on all nested mutations:
+When you call `watch()` directly on a reactive object, it will implicitly create *a deep watcher* - the callback will be triggered on *all nested mutations*:
 ```javascript
 const obj = reactive({ count: 0 })